afgtfe/bozro_image_compressor/PRIVACY_POLICY.md

-**Privacy Policy for AI Photo Editor: Bozro** **Effective Date:** 10 May 2026
+**Privacy Policy for AI Photo Editor: object remover ** **Effective Date:** 14 May 2026

 ---

 ### **Introduction**

 Your privacy is important to us.
-This Privacy Policy explains how **AI Photo Editor: Bozro** handles your information.
+This Privacy Policy explains how **AI Photo Editor: object remover ** handles your information.
 We are committed to protecting your data and providing a secure experience while you use our image editing, background removal, conversion, and compression tools.

 ---